srilakshmikanthanp/clipbirdesk/README.md

 #### Installing Bonjour

-Just go to [bonjour](https://developer.apple.com/bonjour/) and downlod the bonjour SDK for windows, then install it in your system.
+Just go to [bonjour](https://developer.apple.com/bonjour/) and download the Bonjour SDK for Windows, then install it in your system.
 It should set the environment variable `BONJOUR_SDK_HOME` to the Bonjour SDK directory.

 #### Installing Clipbird

-Just go to Github Release and choose the suitable version for your system and download it.
+Just go to Github Release choose the suitable version for your system and download it.
 Then install it in your system.

 ### Building Clipbird on a Windows Platform